mumme74/atto-py/README.md

 That intepreter can be found at https://github.com/zesterer/atto/ and will henceforth be namned the reference implementation.

 ## Why create an interpreter in python?
 The purpose of this project is mostly the learning process for me.
 I am currently studying a course about code quality and programming principles given at Umeå university.
-That said, another person could just as well test and follow along if he/she wants to understande how a language engine works in an easier language than C. Pyhton should be simpler to follow along in.
+That said, another person could just as well test and follow along if he/she wants to understande how a language engine works in an easier language than C. Python should be simpler to follow along in.

 ## The goal of this project
 My goal with this project is to get this interpreter to work with all examples in the examples directory in the reference implementation.
 Another goal is that the code and implementation should be documented enough so that a skilled python dev with limited langugage engine internals, should be able to grasp whats going on under the hood.

 ## Project limits
 This project does NOT intend to do any optimization efforts either in efficiency or in security.
-This is a learning tool, not a real langugage you would write real applications in.
+This is a learning tool, not a real language you would write real applications in.

 ## Current state
 Overall the functional part of the goals are satisfied.
 All examples from reference implementation does work.